What is data governance and why is it important?

 What is data governance?

 Data governance is the practice that transforms an organization from simply having data to being truly data-centric.
-While technology supports it, governance is ultimately about people and process—putting the guardrails in place to mitigate risk while accelerating adoption.
+Governance goes beyond technology to focus on people and process.
+It creates the guardrails that keep you safe, allowing your teams to adopt data faster and with less risk.

 What are the benefits of data governance?